 Flashback to the distant past, I remember my dad starting me off on a bike with training wheels.
 After a million attempts at convincing me, he finally took off the training wheels.
 I wasn’t bold enough yet to venture out on just two wheels, so he guided me, holding the back of my seat as I pedaled.
 Before I knew it, I was biking on my own, feeling the wind blow on my face as I cycled past verdant foliage.

-Fast forward to today, I am a mother who sees my son with fire in his eyes, eager to be a trailblazer on any biking path that comes her way.
+Fast forward to today, I am a mother who sees my son with fire in his eyes, eager to be a trailblazer on any biking path that comes his way.